4H-Botsmiths/RockPaperScissors/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+RockPaperScissors is a Java console app that is used to help teach a First Tech Challenge team how to build and debug Java applications using VS Code.

+See if you can find the logical errors and correct them.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two folders:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain source code
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.